radiomicsgroup/determine-samples/README.md

     Determined user runing the task.

 ** You can check all the enviroment variables running the command `printenv`

+## :memo: Templates

+You can check some basic templates.

 ## :alembic: Some commands examples